VicGrygorchyk/selen_kaa/README.md

 A lightweight wrapper around Selenium Python.<br/>
 It's a simple extension to standard Selenium.
-The Philosophy is "__don't reinvent a wheel, use standard Selenium, when it works, and use additional methods, when Selenium annoys, mainly with waits and NoSuchElement exception__".
+The Philosophy is "__Use standard Selenium, when it works, and use additional methods, when Selenium annoys, mainly with waits__".

 ## Short Features Overview:
 - It is easy integrated with your existing Selenium code and